zverorx/jsonfs/README.md

 # jsonfs
-A file system that allows you to organize a json file as a tree of directories and files.
+A file system that represents a JSON file as a directory tree, where JSON objects become directories, and all other JSON values become files containing the string representation of their values.

->The project is under development.
->The file system is currently read-only.
+>The file system is read-only.

 ---

 ## Prerequisites

-Check for the following:
+Check for the following programs:

+### Required:
 * gcc
 * make
 * libjansson-dev
 * libfuse3-dev

-To install, use your package manager.
+>P.S.
+To install libjansson-dev and libfuse3-dev, use your system's package manager.

+### Optional:
+* curl
+* unzip

-## Compilation
+## Compilation and installation
 Go to the source directory, and run:
 ```
-make
+make && sudo make install
 ```

 To find out more about Makefile features, run:
 ```
 make help
 ```
->WARNING: The install and uninstall targets don't work yet.

 ## Usage

 Mounting:
 ```
-./jsonfs <json_file> <mount_point> [ FUSE options... ]
+jsonfs <json_file> <mount_point> [ FUSE options... ]
 ```

 Unmounting: